 Writing It Yourself

 Pros: Your passion and style are in the work, and you will discover more about yourself in the process of writing than I can describe here.

-Cons: The writing process is taxing at times and you’ll require edits from a writing coach or editor you like and trust.
+Cons: The writing process is taxing at times and you might require edits from a writing coach, editor, or proofreader.

 The factors that go into this decision are varied for each person, but I’ve found there are at least five questions you should ask yourself to help zero in on whether you should write something yourself or hire someone else to do it for you.

 2. Do you like to write?
 Maybe you hate your spelling errors or are frustrated with how slowly you write.
 But that’s not what I’m asking here.
 Do you like to write?
 When things are flowing and you really get your ideas out there, do you enjoy it?
-If so, consider hiring a writing coach or editor to help you build your skills and smooth out the process so you’ll enjoy it even more.
+If so, a qualified writing coach or editor can help you build your skills and smooth out the process so you’ll enjoy it even more.

 4. How do you want to spend your money?
-Think about your financial prioritization at this point in your career growth overall.
+Think about your financial priorities.
 Is pushing your next project forward by the deadline at the top of your list?
 Hiring a writer to work on your book in the meantime might be right for you.
 But maybe you’re at the point in your career when you know you need to work on yourself if you’re going to create the kind of life and business you desire.
-Learning to write with confidence and skill translates into improvements in your speaking, client communications, and personal growth.
+Learning to write with confidence and skill translates into improvements in your speaking, client communications, and personal growth, too.

 5. Are you teachable?
 I could phrase this another way and ask “Can you handle criticism?”
 Hopefully, any professional editor or writing coach you hire will be kind as they correct you, but learning any new skill requires critiques and guidance.
 If you’re super sensitive in this area, it’s best to just hire a writer and let them take the knocks from you.
 But if you feel you’re ready to handle some constructive feedback and listen to guidance from someone experienced, your willingness to learn just might transform your business while it delivers a great book.